 David Berlinski, The Deniable Darwin & Other Essays (Seattle, WA: Discovery Institute Press, 2009), 45-47.

-So to is the conspiratorial view of history (Bilderbergers, Council of Foreign Relations, Banking Institutions, Rosicrucians, The Knights Templars, on-and-on).
-It is used by Marxists to libertarians as well as anarchists– liberals, conservatives, stoners to Chirstian Evangelicals.
-If someone or something disproves an aspect of this theory that person is a “shill” or the fact has been planted.
+If someone or something disproves an aspect of this theory that person is branded a “shill” ~ or the fact has been “planted” by those in power who wish people to believe this “counter-point.”
 It explains everything and therefore nothing.